You Got Mail

 "First of all," Harry announced, "I want to let Zany know that her theory of elevators was true.
 All the doors here are indeed elevators.
 I do not know how big this building is.
 It's like a maze that never seems to end!"
-Zany beamed and looked back at the other toons as though she had just won a big competition.
-For some reason, Evina found this place very familiar.
-It was as though he lived here in the capitol and forgotten where it was, but still he didn't recognize anything of it.
-It was a just giant atrium with hundreds of escalators and a subway track going through it.
-At the end was that giant door and all the hundreds of little elevator doors along the sides.
+Zany beamed and looked back at the other toons as though she had just won a competition.

+Evina wasn't paying attention.
+He felt déjà vu.
+The building felt strangely familiar.
+It was like he had lived here in the capitol and forgotten where it was, but now he didn't recognize any of its features.
+It was just a giant atrium with hundreds of escalators and a subway track going through it.
+At the end was that giant door, and all the hundreds of little elevator doors ran along the sides.

-"I'm giving you your first assignment."
-Harry said.
-Evina looked back at him.
-"I'm sorry with the way I've acted last night.
+"Everyone, I'm giving you your first assignment," Harry said.
+Evina woke up to reality and looked back at him.
+"I'm sorry for the way I acted last night.
 I didn't mean to be so rude.
 Being a cog is a lot harder than we all thought so your cooperation is crucial to our survival."

-"Yes, your first assignment is to find some useful things.
-If we are to make super gags, clothes and other items, we need to locate some of these resources.
-If any of you know how to get any of the following supplies, please get them at any cost!"
+"Yes, your first assignment is to find some useful things," Harry said.
+"If we are to make super gags, clothes, and other items, we need to locate some of these resources.
+If any of you obtain any of the following supplies, please get them at any cost!"

 "You must steal, destroy, lie, or buy to get anything that we need.
 You must also never be caught for any reason!"

 "We are about to do things no toon has ever done before.
-We are going to become the super-toons."
+We are going to become the super toons."

-Paddlewhip nervously raised his hand.
+Ricky nervously raised his hand.

 "Yes?"
 Harry acknowledged him.

 The toons listened intently for him to read the list.
-"Things that we need for our experimental toon stuff: Two kilometers of carbonium silk, twenty pounds of class-x black rubber, one pound of absolute pure pixie dust, half a cup of motor oil, seven pounds of siliconium flodine, and two pounds of titanium."
+"Things that we need for our experimental toon stuff: Two kilometers of carbonium silk, twenty pounds of class-x black rubber, one pound of pure pixie dust, half a cup of motor oil, seven pounds of siliconium flodine, and two pounds of titanium."

-"It is true that you were talking about toons?" he asked and Evina's heart skipped a beat.
+"It is true that you were talking about toons?" he asked, and Evina's heart skipped a beat.
 He didn't get to answer before the cog interrupted him again.

-"Well if you have any information about those scum, please let me know.
+"Well, if you have any information about those scum, please let me know.
 I want to write an article in the newspaper about it.
 I hope the little beasts get caught and dipped soon or I'll worry myself to pieces."

 Evina remained motionless wondering if the cog could feel his incredible fear.
-He could see the faint green glow of a dip tube in its jacket pocket.
+He could see the faint, green glow of a dip tube in its jacket pocket.
 The cog turned away to leave.
 "Oh well, see you later."